teambit/docs/docs/build-pipeline/01-overview.md

 Commands that trigger the build pipeline:

-- `bbit build` - will run the build pipeline on your local machine, for the entire workspace.
+- `bit build` - will run the build pipeline on your local machine, for the entire workspace.
 The output data will not persist. - That is most often used for testing and debugging the build process.
-- `bbit tag --build` - will run the build pipeline on your local machine, before creating a new component release version.
+- `bit tag --build` - will run the build pipeline on your local machine, before creating a new component release version.
 The output data will persist.
-- `bbit export` (after a component has been tagged) - will run the build pipeline, remotely on [bit.dev](https://bit.dev).
+- `bit export` (after a component has been tagged) - will run the build pipeline, remotely on [bit.dev](https://bit.dev).